 However, by the time of the Great Depression, the city’s infrastructure crumbled as the farm workers bailed to find work in the bigger cities, and its source of income was cut off (because of the lack of raw materials being mined during the Depression).

 However, through several key New Deal programs, Birmingham came through the depression shining, with beautification projects, cultural projects and more being cultivated to bring the city back into the limelight.

-Birmingham auto transport is easy to find if you know what you’re doing.
+Car shipping in Birmingham is easy to find if you know what you’re doing.
 And we do!
 Get a free quote any time via our online quote form, or give us a call at 800-930-7417 to speak to an agent.
 We can help you ship your vehicle to or from anywhere in the United States.
 So call or go online today and see what American Auto Shipping can do for you!